starredjaco/writeups/pwn/hxp2025/orakel-von-hxp/README.md

     solve_for_seed(target)
 ```

-- After some trial an error the script finally worked and generated the seed `0x7ffde650`.
+- After some trial and error the script finally worked and generated the seed `0x7ffde650`.

 - To start debugging the challenge, I had to set up a few things.
 First, I commented out a line in `start.py` to disable the function address randomization, this would let me place breakpoints in the correct addresses every time without needing to leak anything.
 Add `-s` in the qemu parameters to enable a gdbserver remote instance.
 Fix some other parameters in the docker-compose.yml and remove the proof-of-work checker from my local instance.
 After starting the docker, we could grab the firmware binary with `docker cp`.